StevenMayher/431-2021/classes/class25/README.md

 2. The Schedule for Project B oral presentations will be posted. **Details to come.**
     - Please note the date and time of your presentation, and contact Dr. Love via email immediately if there are any issues.
     - See the [Project B Checklist](https://thomaselove.github.io/431-2021-projectB/checklist.html) for more on what to expect during your presentation.
-3. All other items are due at the same time: **NOON on Friday 2021-12-10**
+3. All other items for Dr. Love are due at the same time: **NOON on Friday 2021-12-10**
     - Final [Project B](https://thomaselove.github.io/431-2021-projectB/) materials.
         - This includes R Markdown and HTML files for Study 1 and for Study 2, submitted through [Canvas](https://canvas.case.edu/)
         - All students must also complete the [Self-Evaluation Form](https://thomaselove.github.io/431-2021-projectB/self_eval.html), which will be posted **in early December**.